 How do I get a copy of a will?

 If probate has been granted in the current or previous calendar year, you can request the Court’s file, which includes a copy of the will and other documentation in relation to probate.
-The fee is $34.70 (current at 30 September 2018).
+The current fee is $35.50.
 To request access to the file you can:

 - Visit the Probate Office and complete a request form.
 The file will be made available at the Probate Office the next business day.